FailAcademy/learning/wdp-vancouver/_slides/week-01/01-intro-to-html.md

 # Strong & Emphasis

-The `<strong>` tag indicates that the text contained within is of strong importance:
+The `<strong>` element indicates that the text contained within is of strong importance:

 ```html
 <p><strong>Warning!</strong> This is extremely dangerous.</p>